jampp/geeks/_src/_posts/2016-05-08-prestodb-on-amazon-emr-at-jampp.markdown

 presto - nproc  65536
 {% endhighlight %}

 This brings us to the end of the post.
-As you might have seen we did a lot of tuning of Presto which was a result of having this tool running in production for almost a year.
-Although much was done, this is still a work in progress.
+As you might have seen, we did a lot of tuning of Presto which was a result of having this tool running in production for almost a year.
+Although much has been done, this is still a work in progress.
 If you find anything mentioned in this post interesting and might want to come work with us at Jampp, [We Are Hiring Geeks!](http://jampp.com/jobs.php)